Actively Recruiting

 • Connective tissue disease

-• Uterine scars other than cesarean (such as after myomectomy or cornual resection)
+• Uterine scars from surgeries other than cesarean delivery (e.g., myomectomy, cornual resection)

 • Malformed uterus (unicornuate, bicornuate, didelphic)